-- The Scholarship Program includes support for in-country training in a language that is an official language of the Host Location, or is widely spoken.
-The training must be undertaken in the same Host Location as the Study Program or Internship. - When the language training is full-time (minimum 15 contact hours per week), is being delivered formally by a designated language training provider, and is being undertaken separately to other Scholarship components, a maximum of one month of stipend will be provided.
+- The Scholarship Program includes support for in-country training in a language that is an official language of the Host Location.
+The training must be undertaken in the same Host Location as the Study Program or Internship. - Language Training may be undertaken either full-time or part-time concurrently with full-time study or a full-time Internship. - To qualify as full-time, Language Training must be undertaken for a minimum of 15 contact hours per week and delivered formally by a designated training provider. - A maximum of six months of stipend will be provided for full-time Language Training. - Scholars are encouraged to seek academic credit for their Language Training, but this is not mandatory. - Language Training alone cannot constitute a Scholarship Program.

-Where relevant, Scholars are encouraged to undertake language training as part of their Scholarship Program.
+Where relevant, Scholars are encouraged to undertake part-time Language Training as part of or concurrent to other full-time Program components.